TristanBrouille/epf-milou-explorer/README.md

 And the subjet of the issue
 *ex : AAD, I should fix the bug of servo*
-You can affect a label and/or milestone for precise your ticket Finish by creat the branch (*preferably on main*)
+You can affect a label and/or milestone for precise your ticket.
+Finish by creat the branch (*preferably on main*)

 ### Commit